openenergymonitor/docs/main/overview.md

 ```

 **emonTx4:** The original 6x circuit energy monitoring node.
 Transmits data via an inbuilt 433MHz radio.
 While no longer available in the shop the emonTx4 is still actively supported under the current generation of AVR-DB hardware.<br><br>

+The emonTx4, emonPi2 and emonTx5 are all part of the same AVR-DB hardware family and share the same core electricity monitoring functionality including: 6x CT channel electricity monitoring as standard (expandable to 12 CT's with an expansion board) and both single and full three phase voltage sensing support.
+The emonPi2 and the emonTx5 share the same measurement board, which is itself a minor evolution of the emonTx4 design, this is mostly a change of layout to support the integration of a RaspberryPi in the same enclosure for the emonPi2.

 ---